1.Will my dog’s personality change as a result of obedience training?

 6.Will You Show Me How To Continue Training?

-Of course! – In addition to training your dog you will have a lesson on picking them up, as well as 2 follow up lessons to ensure continued good behavior as well as fix any habits that are creeping back in.
+Of course! – In addition to training your dog you will have a lesson on picking them up to ensure continued good behavior as well as fix any habits that are creeping back in.
 We are experts at teaching the dogs owners, as well as family – because that’s the only real way to get the best behavior from our pets consistently.

 7.I’m Busy – How Often Do I Have To Train My Dog?

 Repetition is the key to any dog’s obedience success!

 The good news is – you can be repetitive in your daily life and routine – such as never letting your dog bolt out of the door.
 We will schedule a program specifically designed for you and your lifestyle to ensure success without you needing to “quit your job” to own a dog!!

 8.I’ll really miss my dog while he is in training: will he miss me?

 It normally takes a small amount of time for a dog to adjust to being away from home, very similar to a high school graduate attending college away from home.
 But he will quickly get into the routine at Shelmar Kennels, enjoying his training and the ability to really stretch out and take a nice run or a swim in the pond.
 And dogs always enjoy the company of other dogs, so they never feel lonely.
 In other words, Mom and Dad are going to miss Rover a whole lot more than Rover will miss them!